Social media has become a crucial customer contact channel for many businesses.

 It’s why 75% of consumers prefer live chat over any other digital channel.

-You’ll also be able to handle all social media customer interactions within one unified inbox.
+You’ll also be able to handle all customer interactions within one unified inbox.

 While live chat is a highly efficient and convenient communication channel, it’s not always appropriate for more complex issues and high-value customers.